sjanhunen/dokimazo/papers/in-his-name-notes.md

 Illustration: diagram of three circles - purpose, trust, faithfulness.
 The intersection of all 3 - in His name.

+Think about Jacob and Esau and what God hates.
+Squandering what He has given for a purpose.

+Bring it back to redemption for a purpose.
+And that purpose involves sharing in the authority and inheritance of Christ.

+Think about how the disciples got caught up in arguing about future leadership positions.

 4 Roles of Christ
 -----------------